 Belgiovane Williams Mackay, or BWM, is a leading creative agency in Australia, with offices in Sydney and Melbourne.
 It is still run by founding partners Paul Williams and Jamie Mackay, CEO and chief strategy officer respectively.
 Co-founder and former chief creative officer Rob Belgiovane still works on a consultancy basis on key clients but stepped back from day-to-day involvement in early 2020.
+Creative is now led by ECDs Marcus Tesoriero in Sydney and Phil Van Bruchem in Melbourne.
 The agency has been majority owned by Dentsu Aegis Network since 2015, adopting the name BWM Dentsu.
-As a result it is DAN's main creative advertising agency in Australia, now partnered by more than 20 other local agencies including Carat, Isobar and Gyro.
-The founders originally launched the business in 1996, but sold a controlling stake ten years later to fast-expanding roll-up Photon (now Enero).
+As a result it is DAN's main creative advertising agency in Australia, partnered by more than 20 other local agencies including Carat, Isobar and Gyro.
+Williams and Mackay originally launched the business in 1994, recruiting Belgiovane as a third partner 18 months later.
+The agency grew rapidly, and was named as Adnews Creative Network of the Year in 2000.
+In 2006, they sold a controlling stake to fast-expanding roll-up Photon (now Enero).
 As that group struggled to pay down its huge debts after 2010, BWM was itself blindsided by the loss of key client Telstra.
 As a result, the partners seized the opportunity to buy back Enero's 51% shareholding at a reduced price, and relaunched the agency in 2012 as an independent.
 They strengthened their digital abilities the following year with the acquisition of local agency Sputnik, and launched PR and social media unit Pop in 2014.
+In 2018, 'Project Revoice' for The ALS Association became one of the world's most awarded marketing campaigns.
 In 2020, BWM Dentsu was absorbed into the parent group's newly created DentsuMcGarryBowen global network.
 It will continue to trade under its existing name, for the time being at least.

 Which clients does BWM Dentsu handle?
 Find out more from the Adbrands Account Assignments database